Triple J Hottest 100, 2018: Background

-Triple J's Hottest 100 allows members of the public to vote online for their top ten songs of the year, which are then used to calculate the year's 100 most popular songs.
+The Triple J Hottest 100 allows members of the public to vote online for their top ten songs of the year, which are then used to calculate the year's 100 most popular songs.
 Any song that was released for the first time between 1 December 2017 and 30 November 2018 is eligible for 2018's Hottest 100.
 Voting opened on 10 December 2018, as announced by Liam Stapleton in a crime mockumentary.
 Several artists and presenters, including Billie Eilish, Tash Sultana, Amy Shark and Anderson .Paak, made their votes public.
 The artists most often voted for by Triple J presenters were The Presets, Kwame, Rüfüs Du Sol, and G Flip.

 Once voting closed, Triple J announced on 25 January that a total of 2.758 million votes had been cast, breaking the previous year's record by 14%.
-Triple J also announced that 95% of voters were from Australia and 60% were under the age of 25.
+The station also announced that 95% of voters were from Australia and 60% were under the age of 25.